 Oils all have the same purpose during cooking, that is to increase surface area of the food in contact with the heat, and to produce a crispy layer on the surface of the food by means of a reaction called the Maillard effect.
 This crispy layer enhances taste, texture, and is one of the many reasons we love fried foods.

 In addition, cooking oil provides a protective barrier to your foods, which will prevent them from drying out when exposed to the high temperatures in your air fryer.

 Criteria for a Healthy Cooking Oil

-Each type of oil comes from a different source however and can have vastly different nutritional properties.
-But what are the main criteria in determining what is a healthy oil and which are not?
+Each type of oil comes from a different source, however, and can have vastly different nutritional properties.
+But what are the main criteria in determining which oils are healthy and which are not?
 It turns out that there are essentially four main criteria: